yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 To deploy a Debezium YugabyteDB connector, you install the Debezium YugabyteDB connector archive, configure the connector, and start the connector by adding its configuration to Kafka Connect.

 Prerequisites

 * [Zookeeper](https://zookeeper.apache.org/), [Kafka](http://kafka.apache.org/), and [Kafka Connect](https://kafka.apache.org/documentation.html#connect) are installed.
 * YugabyteDB is installed and is [set up to run the Debezium connector](#setting-up-yugabytedb).

 Procedure

 1. Download the [Debezium YugabyteDB connector plug-in archive](https://github.com/yugabyte/debezium/releases/tag/dz.2.5.2.yb.2024.1.SNAPSHOT.1).
 2. Extract the files into your Kafka Connect environment.
-3. Add the directory with the JAR files to [Kafka Connect’s `plugin.path`](https://kafka.apache.org/documentation/#connectconfigs).
+3. Add the directory with the JAR files to [Kafka Connect's `plugin.path`](https://kafka.apache.org/documentation/#connectconfigs).
 4. Restart your Kafka Connect process to pick up the new JAR files.

-If you are working with immutable containers, see [Debezium’s Container images](#reminder) for Zookeeper, Kafka, YugabyteDB and Kafka Connect with the YugabyteDB connector already installed and ready to run.
+If you are working with immutable containers, see [Debezium's Container images](#reminder) for Zookeeper, Kafka, YugabyteDB, and Kafka Connect with the YugabyteDB connector already installed and ready to run.
 You can also [run Debezium on Kubernetes and OpenShift](https://debezium.io/documentation/reference/2.5/operations/openshift.html).

 ### Creating Kafka topics